coldmanck/UEE2304-Data-Structure/README.md

 // hanoi(3, 1, 2, 3);
 ```
 ## Chapter 3: Stack
 Linear list can be divided into 2 types: restricted and general list.
 Restricted one is sth like stacks and queues, while general list is sth that can be operated in a variety of conditions.
+The stack is one of 3 data structures known collectively as *restrictive data structures* because the operations are restricted to the ends of the structure.
+The other 2 are the queue and the dequq (i.e. double-ended queue).

+### 3 basic stack operations on the stack
+- Push: push the data onto the stack top
+- Pop: return the data in the top element and delete it
+- Top: return the data in the top element but doesn't do anything on it

+### 8 stack operations defined on she stack
+- createStack()
+-